jodolrui/glue/README.md

 * The `name` of the component (i.e. `"Foobar"`).
 * An array of `parts` (i.e. `[foo, bar]`).

-Order of parts in array is very important because defines order of execution.
+Order of parts in array is very important because it defines order of execution.

 ## Exposing variables and function to the template

-This is typical declaration, in [Vue 3 Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html), of a variable exposed (returned) to the `<template>`:
+This is a typical declaration, in [Vue 3 Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html), of a variable exposed (returned) to the `<template>`:

 ```js
 import { ref } from "vue";